We are all dying.

 Truman dog movie

 Cesc Gay’s critically acclaimed warm-hearted movie Truman features Julián (Ricardo Darin) and Tomás (Javier Cámara) as childhood friends separated by decades and distance.
 Upon learning of Julián’s terminal illness and his refusal of chemotherapy, Tomás returns for a brief reunion to help his friend tie up loose ends in his life.

 So where does the dog fit in here?

 Truman is Julián’s mild-mannered dog, for whom he is anxious to find a loving home.
 Of everyone around Julián – his estranged wife, the faraway son, the caring cousin; he remains especially concerned about what might happen to Truman after him.
 In a way, he cares more about Truman’s fate than his own.

 His quest to find someone to take care of his beloved dog seems harder than choosing his own coffin.
 In a scene, he even questions a veterinarian as to whether dogs grieve when their masters pass away.

 We may not always know what to do or say to someone who is about to die, and the movie doesn’t claim that it knows any better but the subtle way in which it explores how different people deal with death makes for an honest script.

 Truman deservedly took home Goya awards, Spain’s illustrious national film awards, for Best Film, Director, Original Script, Leading Actor – Ricardo Darin and Supporting Actor – Javier Cámara.

-This melancholic comedy of two men and a dog shines through with its sensitivity and devastating humor in spite of the looming death.
+This melancholic comedy of two men and a dog shines through with its sensitivity and devastating humour in spite of the looming death.